AnonymerNiklasistanonym/MarkTeX/README.md

 ## Current development state

-Basic server is setup (logs, error page, scripts & styles).
+Basic backend and frontend is ready (debug logs, routing, database integration, markdown rendering, pdf/source export).

-The current features that are being developed are:
+The current (next) features that are being developed are:

-- Backend database integration
-- Backend session integration
-- Frontend Markdown renderer extension with LaTeX `tikzpicture`
-- Frontend button to export to PDF
+- [ ] Optimize client side markdown rendering and pandoc options to have output that looks the same (pandoc image size for markdown images)
+- [ ] Implement socket connection with authorization through express session
+- [ ] Actually use the account information to allow/block certain users from seeing "private" documents
+- [ ] Fix SQLite errors when for example the group page is called with a group that has no documents or the document page from a removed document (they currently just load forever)
+- [ ] Update styles to actually look good (like the error page)

 ## Requirements